 -

-it was like.
+like.
 Lucky for us, J. Malcolm Garcia is such a writer.
-His tremendous book about
+His

 readership.❞